INSEI Denmark

 Insei2

 Here is a navigable panoramic photo taken out of a three-dimensional model.
 You can move inside, observe all the tomb surfaces, and even approach the walls to see the paintings in detail.
-This picture is a product of T.Arc.H.N.A online, a project about making a virtual archealogical museum
+This picture is a product of T.Arc.H.N.A online, a project about making a virtual archaeological museum